schollz/oomph/README.md

 ### sample looper

-the sample looper has its functionality available in the parameters menu. there are additionally special triggered effects which are hardcoded.

-the script tries to determine bpm from the filename if there is a "bpmX" in the name (i.e. mysample_bpm120_1.wav = 120 bpm). if there is no bpm available then the script figures out the bpm by a "best guess" approach by assuming that the loop is quantized to the nearest beat and checking to see which bpm allocates the most even number of beats.
+the sample looper attempts to sync to the tempo by changing playback speed and resetting to the beginning at the beginning of the 16 step sequencer (can be controlled by a probability in the parametrs). the script tries to determine bpm from the filename if there is a "bpmX" in the name (i.e. `mysample-bpm120-1.wav` => 120 bpm). if there is no bpm available then the script figures out the bpm by a "best guess" approach by assuming that the loop is quantized to the nearest beat and checking to see which bpm allocates the most even number of beats.

-the sample loop is automatically synced to the beat - the sync probability can be set in the parameters (which controls how often it resets at the beginning of a loop). the tempo of the loop is sped/slowed to match the current tempo based on the estimated bpm of the loop.

-its possible to add your own since every parameter in the sample looper can be modulated using a variety of functions (sine, ramps, etc) - all you do is make a function that you want toggled ([like this](https://github.com/schollz/oomph/blob/main/lib/Amen.lua#L194-L196)) and then add the name of that function [to this array](https://github.com/schollz/oomph/blob/main/lib/Amen.lua#L34).
+there are some hard coded triggerable effects in the parameters menu and its possible to add your own since every parameter in the sample looper can be modulated using a variety of functions (sine, ramps, etc) - all you do is make a function that you want toggled ([like this](https://github.com/schollz/oomph/blob/main/lib/Amen.lua#L194-L196)) and then add the name of that function [to this array](https://github.com/schollz/oomph/blob/main/lib/Amen.lua#L34).

 if you need a script to create quantized loops - checkout [amen](https://llllllll.co/t/amen).